 Your personal relations and election campaigns have something in common: you need to appreciate your partner.
 You can do that easily with just a few letters, which will have a huge impact: THANK YOU.

 Your voters are the most valuable commodity in your election.
 Without their voluntary commitment to your campaign, the whole message of your election fizzles out and in the end you will attract a low voter turnout.

 Value participation like you would a gift and thank your voters for participating in the last election in the lead up to the upcoming election.
 Briefly summarize what impact the last election had and what aims were achieved because of voters' participation.
 Point out to your voters that there is a new opportunity to actively shape your institution.
-The link between these two statements helps to activate your voters – regardless of whether or not they have previously voted.Request a quote >
+The link between these two statements helps to activate your voters – regardless of whether or not they have previously voted.Start now >

 Appreciate Voters with a Simple Thank You

 When one person thanks another, they are saying more than just one word.

 As with a smile or simply nodding your head, non-verbal communication plays an additional role: